tankren/tankren.github.io/content/authors/admin/_index.md

     awarder: December 2021
     icon:
     summary: |
-    Responsible to lead the Carve-out project of MVP from RBCWCollect and sort the current business process which is ERP related:
+     - Lead the Carve-out project of MVP from RBCWCollect and sort the current business process which is ERP related
      - Design and prepare the test case file
      - Understand the migration concept and prepare the migration whitelist
      - Clean up the productive system for carve-out migration
      - Coordinate and guide end user to conduct test in each module, analysis and solve issue detected by user
      - Responsible for trouble shooting and ABAP debugging
      - Raise change (customizing or enhancement) request to external consultant or ABAPer, test and release
      - Sort technical documentation, complete the knowledge pool
   - title: IDM MRP automation
     url:
     date: '2021-07-01'
     awarder: September 2020
     icon:
     summary: |
       This project is in order to improve IDM planning efficiency, intergrate all the planning tools into one stop:
       - Understand as-is working routines and all the procedures
       - Analyse the business process and help to optimize the planning process
       - Implement MRP monitor to handle ROP and safety stock update, PR auto generation and PO auto conversion
       - Implement RPA to compile one stop Excel file for planning review and update
   - title: Pizza box free project
     url:
     date: '2021-02-01'
     awarder: March 2020
     icon:
     summary: |
       This project is a part of cost saving action, to remove the pizza box from all finished goods packing:
       - Analyze the as-is business process and draw the flow chart
       - Compile requirement specification for WM customizing change
       - Execute customizing and test and guide users to perform UAT
       - Prepare for MM cutover when go-live
   - title: DM eMR project
     url:
     date: '2024-12-01'
     awarder: September 2019
     icon:
     summary: |
       A new program set to cover direct material/indirect material request process flow:
       - analyse business process flow
       - consolidate function specs based on equirement
       - test program after development
       - user training
   - title: Chip eMR project
     url:
     date: '2018-05-01'
     awarder: September 2017
     icon:
     summary: |
       A new program set to cover chip matetial request process in SAP:
       - analyse business process flow
       - consolidate function specs based on equirement
       - test program after development
       - user training
 ---

 I am currently SAP Application Manager MM/WM at Ammann SAP Customer Center of Expertise (CCoE) where I am responsible for SAP Application process management and optimization, specifically focusing on MM/WM modules, ensuring efficient operations and enhanced productivity.